adrian-blockchain/Trash-Tag-decentralized-application/README.md

 4. CID of Metadatas and trashtag warrior blockchain address are send in a waiting list on our smart-contracts
 5. Verificator interface receive the last trashtag challenge cid
 6. Interface extract data from IPFS thanks to the CID
-7. Trashtag Pictures are show to the verificators
+7. Trashtag Pictures are show to a verificator
-8. If 5 Verificators valid a trashtag, 100JBC and a trashtag token will be created for the trashtag warrior.
+8. If 5 Verificators valid the trashtag challenge, 100JBC and a trashtag token will be created for the trashtag warrior.
 9. Each time a trashtag challenge is validate, pictures are send to the watson AI to train our model of trash tag visual recognition.

 ## Long description